Why Trained Athletes make good Employees

 Connor says, “Through the best part of my 20’s I was chasing major championships, training day in and day out, committing my full life to achieve the highest honor of competing for my country.
 Whilst these were the best years of my athletics career, it was also damaging my future transition to the workplace as I had little to no experience to bring to an employer due to the commitment I had for the sport.”

-The Rejections a blessing in disguise!
+The Rejections are a blessing in disguise!

 Fast forward to 2019, Connor achieved a BA (Hons) in Business and an MSc in Digital Marketing.
-However, the link between athletics and marketing did not seem evident on the surface; Connor knows that the self-discipline and focus instilled in you as an athlete go a long way in preparing you for the discipline you need to study your degrees.
+However, the link between athletics and marketing did not seem evident on the surface; Connor knows that the self-discipline and focus instilled in you as an athlete go a long way in preparing you for the discipline you need to study for your degrees.

 Connor reached out for advice from successful Executive James Lafferty with an older and wiser head on his shoulders.
 Lafferty has had the experience of being a CEO of large international companies, including Coca-Cola (Nigeria), Proctor and Gamble (Philippines), British American Tobacco (Philippines), and at present, Fine Health Products (Dubai).
 Jim’s advice to Connor was on how a change of mindset and approach is needed for a career change.